KionoKitse/OwlBuddy/readme.md

  * 2020-09-27 Testing using metal rods instead of magnets in internal gears
  * 2020-09-27 Tests worked but the process damages the gears not a (feasible option)
  * 2020-09-27 Revisiting the two potentiometer design with trace reinforcement
+ * 2020-09-29 Testing dual pot results seem promising
+ * 2020-09-29 For the dual pot design I'm noticing when pin A0 is floating it closely resembles pin A1 (not floating) but with more variance

 ### What's next
+ * Write a filter to sort out which potentiometer to read from
  * Test wake up from sleep using potentiometer
  * Design layout
  * Test pro mini pins